TheGameDeveloperNoob/articles/ARTICLES.md

+# A Teacher Highly Suspected of Murder and Grooming Gets Arrested.
+(Aug, 2, 2025)
+Andrew J. McGann, an elementary school teacher in Texas that often had placed an off-putting mood for many of the students parents.
+What worried the parents the most, was the fact that the teacher would give candy and other rewards to only the girls.
+Often times she encoureged girls to stay in the classroom at lunch time and even sit on his lap.
+He was later suspected of the murder of a couple in Devils Den State Park.
+He was then arrested.

 # Shooting at Bar in Anaconda, Montana.
 (Aug, 1, 2025)
 Gunshots fired, thuds of bodies, and the screams of innocent people.
 Police found 4 people pronounced dead at the scene after a shooting at a bar in Anaconda, Montana.